apache/apisix-ingress-controller/docs/en/latest/tutorials/using-custom-plugins.md

   - custom-response
 ```

 Finally you can enable the Ingress controller and configure the gateway to be exposed to external traffic.
-For this, set `gateway.type=NodePort`, `ingress-controller.enabled=true`, and `ingress-controller.config.apisix.serviceNamespace=ingress-apisix` in your `values.yaml` file.
+For this, set `service.type=NodePort`, `ingress-controller.enabled=true`, and `ingress-controller.config.apisix.serviceNamespace=ingress-apisix` in your `values.yaml` file.

 Now we can run `helm install` with this [updated values.yaml](https://raw.githubusercontent.com/navendu-pottekkat/apisix-in-kubernetes/master/custom-plugin/values.yaml) file: